QuTech-Delft/netqasm/docs/quickstart/first-app.rst

 You can replace ``my-app`` with another name.
 What's important is that this directiory cannot exist in your current working directory, since it will be created.
-Go into the directory and see what files was created
+Go into the directory and see what files were created.

 .. code-block:: bash